ddiakopoulos/MoogLadders/README.md

 This project contains implementations of the Silson, Huovilainen, Simplified Huovilainen, and Improved models.

-The project will build as an AU on OSX with the JUCE library.
-The filter classes do not rely on the use of any external libraries or classes and can be used with little to no modification in other DSP projects.
+The filter classes do not rely on the use of any external libraries and can be used with little to no modification in other DSP projects.
+The project includes a test app that makes uses of RTAudio for cross-platform audio output.

 # Licenses